beeware/briefcase/docs/en/reference/commands/convert.md

 ### `--template-hash <hash>`

 The expected commit hash of the cookiecutter template, in the form `sha1:<hexdigest>` (e.g. `sha1:e8082ea4d3310d7605e12f4ab1fa7ff7b637b974`).
-If a template or template branch is specified and a hash is provided, Briefcase will verify the hexdigest of template matches this hash, and raise an error if the hash doesn't match.
+If a template or template branch is specified and a hash is provided, Briefcase will verify the hex digest of template matches this hash, and raise an error if the hash doesn't match.
 If no hash is provided, a warning will be displayed.

 ### `-Q <KEY=VALUE>`